-To help alleviate the worry, I took action in hopes to try to make as many connections in Spain as I could while still in San Diego.
-Before bed each night I would hop on Instagram and befriend interior designers in Spain and start to have conversations in hopes to set up coffee dates for when I moved.
-It was a great start to community building and gave me hope in carving out a little pocket of friends for myself in a new country.
+To help alleviate the worry, I took action in hopes to try to make as many connections as an Expat in Spain as I could while still in San Diego.
+Before bed each night I would hop on Instagram and befriend interior designers in Spain.
+I could start to have conversations in hopes to set up coffee dates for when I moved.
+It was a great start to community building.
+It also gave me hope in carving out a little pocket of friends for myself in a new country.
 To be fair, I was equally excited about the move.
 I mean, it was Spain after all!
 All that good food, the Spanish way of life.
 It all sounded so dreamy.
 So whenever I began to worry about my career as an Expat in Spain, I would remind myself of the many perks of moving abroad.

 Once we moved to Spain and got settled in, I hit the pavement in hot-pursuit for professional and personal connections.
-I spent many hours on LinkedIn researching jobs in interior design and was disheartened to find out how poorly paid this specific design profession was paid here.
-I knew how intense the work can be from project to project and came to terms with the fact that this was not going to cut it.
+I spent many hours on LinkedIn researching jobs in interior design.
+Unfortunately, I was disheartened to find out how poorly paid this specific design profession was paid here.
+I knew how intense the work can be from project to project.
+Quickly I came to terms with the fact that this was not going to cut it.
 So I decided to pause for a moment and consider a different course of action.
 Now that I was an Expat in Spain it was time to think differently.
 “New country, clean slate”, I would say to myself.

 At the start I volunteered on projects, then I started saying yes to any project that came my way.
 It was not the time to ask for too much.
-It was portfolio building time and as I call it “warm up time”.
-It was a time to be humble, to sharpen my skills with each project and to spend hours watching LinkedIn learning tutorials at night to bring in new skills.
-Interior design seemed like a lifetime ago and through each project I felt more and more confident about my place in this new country and was seeing progress on my career path.
+This was was portfolio building time and as I call it “warm-up time”.
+In short, it was a time to be humble and to sharpen my skills with each project.
+I needed to spend hours watching LinkedIn learning tutorials at night to bring in new skills.
+Interior design seemed like a lifetime ago.
+But through each project, I felt more and more confident about my place in this new country.
+I was definitely seeing progress on my career path.
 I started to feel at ease as an Expat in Spain.

 As I type this story I am drinking a nice cold glass of local cava and watching the change of light as the sun goes down.
-I am grateful for this opportunity to have had to move here and even for the career “disruption” it gave me.
+I am grateful for the opportunity to be an Expat in Spain.
+I’m even grateful for the career “disruption” it gave me.
 This experience gave me an opportunity to start with a clean slate and create something new for myself but still within an industry I enjoy.

-If I have any advice to share to anyone who may find themselves in the same situation as an Expat in Spain here are my top 5 tips to help you on your journey…
+If I have any advice to share to anyone who may find themselves in the same situation as an Expat in Spain here are my top 5 tips to help you on your journey of working in Spain.

 1. Utilize social media.
-Get on Linkedin, Instagram and the right Facebook Groups to start making connections in the new country you will be living in.
+Get on Linkedin and Instagram.
+Find the right Facebook Groups to start making connections in the new country you will be living in.